syncfusion-content/blazor-docs/blazor/kanban/validation.md

+---
+layout: post
+title: Validation in Blazor Kanban Component | Syncfusion
+description: Learn about Validation in Blazor Kanban component of Syncfusion, and more details.
+platform: Blazor
+control: Kanban
+documentation: ug
+---

 # Validation

 Validate particular column using the `MinCount` or `MaxCount` properties.
 The corresponding columns gets different appearance when validation fails.
 In default layout, `ConstraintType` property accept only `Column` type.
 In swimlane layout, accept both `Column` and `Swimlane` constraint type.